-Steel grades affect mechanical properties such as strength, toughness, and ductility.
-Therefore, knowing the correct grade of steel is important in ensuring that the product can withstand the intended conditions of use.
-Ultimately, understanding steel grades helps buyers and sellers select the right material for the right job.
+Steel grades affect mechanical properties such as strength, toughness, and flexibility.
+Therefore, knowing the correct grade of steel is essential in ensuring that the product can withstand the intended conditions of use.
+Ultimately, understanding steel grades helps buyers and sellers select the right one.

 The Basics of Steel Grades